Wondering what the colors of a flag actually represent?

-I’m excited to announce the publication of The 2017 Web Globalization Report Card.
+I’m excited to announce the publication of The 2018 Web Globalization Report Card.
 This is the most ambitious report I’ve written so far and it sheds light on a number of new and established best practices in website globalization.

-Here are the top-scoring websites from the report:
+First, here are the top-scoring websites from the report:

 Other highlights from the top 25 list include:

-- Consumer goods companies such as Pampers and Nestlé are a positive sign that non-tech companies are making positive strides in improving their website globalization skills.
+Consumer goods companies such as Pampers and Nestlé are a positive sign that non-tech companies are making positive strides in improving their website globalization skills.

-- Luxury brands such as Gucci and Ralph Lauren continue to lag in web globalization — from poor support for languages to inadequate localization.
+Luxury brands such as Gucci and Ralph Lauren continue to lag in web globalization — from poor support for languages to inadequate localization.

-- The average number of languages supported by all 150 global brands is now 31.
+The average number of languages supported by all 150 global brands is now 32.

 The data underlying the Report Card is based on studying the leading global brands and world’s largest companies — 150 companies across more than 20 industry sectors.
 I began tracking many of the companies included in this report more than a decade ago and am happy to share insights into what works and what doesn’t.
-Time is often the greatest indicator of best practices.

 I’ll have much more to share in the weeks and months ahead.
 If you have any questions about the report, please let me know.

-Congratulations to the top 25 companies and the people within these companies that have long championed web globalization.
+Congratulations to the top 25 companies and to the people within these companies who have long championed web globalization.